-Virginia Tuttle Merrill ’65, who received a master of arts degree in mathematics from the College in 1965 under a National Science Foundation program, died on April 21, 2004, in Skowhegan.
+Virginia Tuttle Merrill ’65, who received a master of arts degree in mathematics from the College in 1965 under a National Science Foundation program, died on April 21, 2004, in Skowhegan, Maine.